drtinaz/external-devices/README.md

 *********** MANUAL INSTALLATION *************
 1. Download this package to the /data directory
 2. open a ssh terminal session and navigate to /data/MQTT-switches
-3. Rename config.ini.example to config.ini
+3. in the terminal enter the following: cp config.ini.example /data/switches.config.ini
-4. Open config.ini using vi or nano and enter the correct details for your configuration.
+4. navigate to /data and open switches.config.ini using vi or nano and enter the correct details for your configuration.
-5. Save and close config.ini
+5. Save and close switches.config.ini
 6. Install and start the service mqtt_switches.py